-If any of the following documents are relevant to you, they should be included with your CAO form:

-- · For any exams other than Irish Leaving Certificate 1985 onwards, send final results and certificates if available.
-(See CAO Handbook for full details). - · If you are taking 2022 exams, mention them in your CAO Application and forward the results as soon as they are issued and not later than 1 August 2022. - · Send transcripts of any previous thirdlevel attendance. - · Send a personal statement if applying as a mature applicant.
-(A template is available at www.ucd.ie/ maturestudents). - · In addition, applicants applying via HEAR or DARE will need supporting documentation.
+- If any of the following documents are relevant to you, they should be included with your CAO form: - For any exams other than Irish Leaving Certificate 1985 onwards, send final results and certificates if available.
+(See CAO Handbook for full details). - If you are taking 2023 exams, mention them in your CAO Application and forward the results as soon as they are issued and not later than 1 August 2023. - Send transcripts of any previous thirdlevel attendance OR, if you did not complete a year, send a certificate of attendance showing date of withdrawal. - If you are applying as a mature applicant check what documentation is required at www.ucd.ie/maturestudents - In addition, applicants applying via HEAR or DARE will need supporting documentation.